 7 Ebsworth St, Zetland NSW 2017

-I thought I could take advantage of the lovely area I was in (Zetland/Alexandria).
+I thought I could take advantage of the lovely area I was in this weekend (Zetland/Alexandria).
 I passed this cafe called Social Society that is right next to Green Square Station and it looks like an Instagrammer’s dream.
 It is filled with pink.

 But was it worth the hype?
 Read to find out.

 The atmosphere of the cafe was really pleasant and calming.
 I went on Sunday afternoon so it was a bit quieter.
 I sat in the corner (they always give people eating for one the most saddest seating spot- probably to hide us in shame haha) but I actually enjoyed the mild chatter and hearing of the coffee machines whilst feeling secluded.
 I had a very pleasant experience eating here.
 The service was really quick too and the waiters are more than helpful.

 THIS IS SO PRETTY RIGHT?
 Literally an Instagrammer Foodie’s dream.
 You can see a peek of the decor from the outside and that actually drew me into trying out this cafe.
 How could I not?
 We all know that aesthetics are a huge drawcard.
 The thing with food culture is we are actually more inclined to try new places and places that are super cute and trendy like this.
 The decor definitely attracts millennial attention and my attention.